shubhamkarnalkar/flutter-hand-held-device-erp/README.md

-# hand_held_terminal
+# hand_held_device

 Made in [Flutter](https://flutter.dev/)

-As of now only Android support is avaiable.
+As of now only working on Android.

 ### This Flutter App is based on the MVC architecture: